agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 Contents:

 1. Write an MDP (use line example from Section 3.1) and run MDP and hyperbolic agents.
 MDP has `transition` and `stateToAction`.
-For these agents, we could have a generic *simulateMDP* function, which takes an MDP (with `transition`), a startState, and an agent and computes the trajectory.

 3. Gridworld MDP version.
 Show hiking example.
 Show how to vary the utilities.
 Run different agents on it.
 Show how to create variant gridworlds (need nicer interface for "feature").

 4. Show how to create your own agent and run it on gridworld.
 Random agent.
 Epsilon-greedy agent instead of softmax.

+2. Write a POMDP.
+Could be line-world also: if state 1 says so, you go right, otherwise you go left.
+POMDP has `transition`, `beliefToAction`, `observation` functions.
+The startState will contain the latentState that agent is uncertain about.
+Work with `beliefDelay` agent to show comparison between optimal and boundVOI.
+Maybe discuss beliefAgent in footnotes.
+[Simulate should be flexible enough to implement some other kinds of agent.
+What about RL agents who don't know the transition or reward function?]

 2. Write a POMDP.
 Could be line-world also: if state 1 says so, you go right, otherwise you go left.
 POMDP has `transition`, `beliefToAction`, `observation` functions.
 The startState will contain the latentState that agent is uncertain about.
 Work with `beliefDelay` agent to show comparison between optimal and boundVOI.
 Maybe discuss beliefAgent in footnotes.
 [Simulate should be flexible enough to implement some other kinds of agent.
 What about RL agents who don't know the transition or reward function?]